Green Head is a small, friendly coastal town three hours north of Perth on the Indian Ocean Drive.

 No matter what your choice of water sports, Green Head will cater for you.
 Surfers can enjoy a good reef break at Point Louise and when the breeze comes in, excellent windsurfing conditions are created.
 There's also a good chance you'll be able to catch your lunch fishing off the jetty, a protected concrete boat ramp is available by the main jetty.
 The warm Leeuwin current from the north brings with it tropical sea life which creates a very diverse diving environment offshore.
 Hard and soft corals, along with sponges, cover the numerous limestone reefs.
 Seagrass meadows and the absence of rivers flowing into the sea allows for very healthy conditions for marine life.

-Between the towns of Green Head and Leeman, Milligan Island is the only "nature-based" short term (48 hours maximum) camping site within the Shire of Coorow.
+Between the towns of Green Head and Leeman, Milligan Island is the only "nature-based" short term (72 hours maximum) camping site within the Shire of Coorow.
 Nestled behind a dune amongst natural vegetation with a short walk to a secluded beach, this ecocamping site is perfect for the RV or self-contained tourist.
+Small site fee of $15 per car, per night is payable.
+Dogs are allowed at Milligan Island, but must remain on leash at all times.